INN/docs/how-to-work-with-us/intake-procedure.md

 **Maintenance:** As part of our contract, we'll work with you to identify any ongoing maintenance needs for a project, and if necessary create a plan to archive or retire projects that have a shorter shelf life.
 We won't ever leave you with a mess to clean up.

-**Approach us with problems or questions, not solutions.** To do our best work, we prefer to start with the question or problem we're trying to solve, and build a feature or product from there.
-Often times the first or most obvious solution isn't the best one and we want to make sure you succeed.
+**Approach us with problems or questions, not solutions.** To do our best work, we prefer to start with the question or problem we're trying to solve, and work with you to build a feature or product from there.
+Often times the first or most obvious solution may not be the best one and we want to be a partner with you in crafting the best solution because we are invested in your success.
 Here are a few examples of what that can look like:

 Better :thumbsup: | Worse :thumbsdown:    |